MicrosoftDocs/azure-docs/articles/azure-functions/durable-functions-disaster-recovery-geo-distribution.md

 - State is lost (primary region) not kept in sync

 ## Improved Recovery Option
-Same scenarios, but using RA-GRS for storage -> improves recoverability
+- Same scenarios, but using RA-GRS for storage -> improves recoverability
+- Read-access geo-redundant storage (RA-GRS) maximizes availability for your storage account.
+RA-GRS provides read-only access to the data in the secondary location, in addition to geo-replication across two regions.